In collaboration with:

 Not yet a member?
 Learn how to become a Cultural Circle member.

-Music of the Americas presents an evening of composer dialogues, featuring Zosha Di Castri, Pauchi Sasaki, and Miguel Zenón, in collaboration with Composers Now, hosted by Tania León.
+Music of the Americas presents an evening of composer dialogues, featuring Zosha Di Castri (Canada), Pauchi Sasaki (Peru/Japan), and Miguel Zenón (Puerto Rico), hosted by Composers Now founder/Artistic Director Tania León.

 About the composers